felipecode/coiltraine/docs/input.md

 Input Module
 ============

-The input class is composed by four submodules
+The input class is composed by four submodules:

 #### Sampler/Splitter